 A leader asks the questions “what” and “why", whereas a manager leans more towards the questions “how” and “when”:To be able to do justice to their role as a leader, some may question and challenge authority to modify or even reverse decisions that may not have the team’s best interests in mind.
 Good leadership requires a great deal of good judgment, especially when it comes to the ability to stand up to senior management over a point of concern or if there is an aspect in need of improvement.
 If a company goes through a rough patch, a leader will be the one who will stand up and ask the question: “What did we learn from this?”Managers, however, are not required to assess and analyze failures.
 Their job description emphasizes asking the questions “how” and “when,” which usually helps them make sure that plans are properly executed.
 They tend to accept the status quo exactly the way it is and do not attempt a change.

 The Three Tests

-Vineet Nayar, in his article ‘Three Differences between managers and leaders’ talks about three tests that he came up with to help managers decide if they have successfully made the shift from managing people to leading them.
+In the article Three Differences Between Managers And Leaders, Vineet Nayar discusses three tests he devised to help managers decide if they have successfully made the shift from managing people to leading them.

-Counting Value vs. Creating Value
+Counting Value vs. Creating Value: